-“I used to think this only happened to old people!
-I’m in the prime of my youth but my hands and feet don’t seem to have gotten the message!”
+“I used to think muscle weakness only happened to old people!
+I’m in the prime of my youth but I’m experiencing muscle weakness in my hands and feet, and it feels like they haven’t gotten the message.”

 This was Sarah’s lament.
 27 years young with the muscles of a much older, feebler woman.
 If you are anything like Sarah, you’re no stranger to muscle weakness- maybe you struggle to open jars, lift everyday objects or maintain the old spring in your steps.